zarf-dev/proposals/0051-v1beta1-schema/README.md

   ...
 ```

 Services are usually accompanied by fields in Zarf state.
 State fields such as `.Registry.Port` are typically set during `init` by command-line flags (`--registry-port`).
 This makes these fields impossible to set during `zarf package deploy`.
 Additionally, potential future fields such as `.State.Injector.Tolerations` are impractical to set through a CLI flag.
 A new field `.components.[X].stateValues` will accompany the new `.components.[X].service` field.
-A component will only be allowed to map to a sub-object in state if it matches its service.
+State values allow setting sub-objects on state when the component's service matches the sub object.
 For instance, in order to declare the target path `.Registry.Port`, the component must declare the `.Registry` service.
-Top-level fields such as StorageClass will be allowed regardless.
+StateValues will not enable setting top level state fields such as storage class.

 ```go
 StateValues []StateValue `json:"stateValues,omitempty"`